 The CoEs address the computational science skills gap in key domains through specialised training for increased adoption of advanced HPC in industry and academia.
 The CoEs involve a total of 139 beneficiaries from across 20 EU Member States and Associated Countries.
 They bring together European world-class knowledge and expertise in applying established mechanisms, user-driven development, performance tools and programming models for HPC, in order to co-design activities for real systems based on leading technologies.

-The ten CoEs cover fundamental areas such as engineering, environmental science, renewable energy, materials modelling and design, molecular and atomic modelling, big data and global system science, bio-molecular research, and are contributing tools to optimise HPC applications performance.
+The HPC CoEs cover fundamental areas such as engineering, environmental science, renewable energy, materials modelling and design, molecular and atomic modelling, big data and global system science, bio-molecular research, and are contributing tools to optimise HPC applications performance.

-The ten HPC Centres of Excellence
+The HPC Centres of Excellence as of March 2020

 BioExcel is supporting the advancement of the HPC software ecosystem in the life science domain.
 Work in the centre is focused on 1) improving the performance and scalability of major simulation packages for more efficient usage of HPC resources 2) improving the usability of existing and new workflows with associated data integration 3) competence-building among academia and industry through extensive training programmes and the promotion of best practices.